ncatlab/nlab-content/pages/948.md

 Another motivation for modern mathematicians ---especially category theorists like those on the nLab--- is that the study of constructive mathematics has potential applications to non-constructive mathematics.
 For example, even if one believes the principle of excluded middle to be true, the "[[internal logic|internal]]" version of excluded middle in many interesting [[category|categories]] is still false; thus constructive mathematics can be useful in the study of such categories, even if mathematics is "globally" non-constructive.
 This is the neutral motivation for constructive mathematics from the [nPOV](/nlab/show/nPOV#Logic).

-Here we write mostly about the mathematics, philosophically neutral.
+Here we write mostly about the mathematics, trying to be mostly neutral philosophically.

 ## Origins and schools ##